gravitational/careers/challenges/systems/challenge-2.md

 Here is a great question to ask:

-> Is it OK to pre-generate secret data and put the secrets in the repository for
+> Is it OK for the backend service to be served over HTTP?
+For a production
-> a proof of concept?
-I will add a note that we will auto-generate secrets in
+> system I would use Let's Encrypt to obtain TLS certificates and serve it over
-> the future.
+> HTTPS.
+However, as a corner to cut I would like to serve it over HTTP.

 It demonstrates that you thought about this problem domain, recognize the trade off and are saving you and the team time by not implementing it.